Saidoflo/Saidoflo.github.io/README.md

 ### SMART Goals

 1. I want to enroll in a PhD program in Bioengineering.
 I will research at least five potential PhD programs in Bioengineering by the end of this semester.
 I will achieve a competitive GPA, gain research experience through internships or projects, and obtain strong letters of recommendation to increase my chances of acceptance.
 Obtaining a PhD in Bioengineering aligns with my career aspirations to contribute to advancements in healthcare technology and biotechnology.
-I will submit my PhD program applications by November 1st of my senior year, allowing ample time for review and revisions before the application deadlines."
+I will submit my PhD program applications by November 1st of my senior year, allowing ample time for review and revisions before the application deadlines.

 ##

 ### Technical Skills: Python, MATLAB, C++, Solidworks, COMSOL, Labview, CRIMSON